OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 Functions significantly extend the power of Excel, but the manner in which you use them can often affect calculation time.

+### Avoid Single-Threaded functions
+Most native Excel functions work well with multi-threaded calculation.
+But where possible avoid using these single-threaded functions:

+- VBA and Automation user-defined functions (UDFs) (but XLL based UDFs can be multi-threaded)
+- PHONETIC
+- CELL when either the "format" or "address" argument is used
+- INDIRECT
+- GETPIVOTDATA
+- CUBEMEMBER
+- CUBEVALUE
+- CUBEMEMBERPROPERTY
+- CUBESET
+- CUBERANKEDMEMBER
+- CUBEKPIMEMBER
+- CUBESETCOUNT
+- ADDRESS where the fifth parameter (the sheet_name) is given
+- Any database function (DSUM, DAVERAGE, and so on) that refers to a pivot table
+- ERROR.TYPE
+- HYPERLINK

 ### Functions That Handle Ranges